igomonteiro/kr-fs/readme.md

 ## Important notes

 Don't forget to create a .env file using the .env.example file as sample in the backend, also if you are executing the project locally, use **localhost** as the host for redis and mongo database url.

+I used Tanstack Query for server-side state management, no client-side state management library needed.